alinali87/docker-gleb/learn.md

 # Part 2.
 Docker compose
 ## how to add docker compose
 - add docker-compose.yaml
-- specify version, service, build, volumes and ports
+- specify version, service, image/build, volumes and ports
 - `docker-compose up`
 - test that jupyter notebook is running and you can import xgboost